I've Heard the Mermaids Singing: Development

-Rozema was working as an assistant producer on The Journal, a Canadian Broadcasting Corporation current affairs television show, when she started to write film scripts in 1983.
-Her earliest works were all rejected by funding agencies.
+Patricia Rozema started writing film scripts in 1983 while working as an assistant producer on The Journal, but all of them were rejected until her short film Passion: A Letter in 16 mm received funding in 1985.
 During this time period, she also took a five-week class on 16 mm film production at Ryerson Polytechnical Institute in Toronto.

-In 1985, she got financial backing for her first short film, Passion: A Letter in 16 mm, which was released later in 1985.
-Although Passions won a Silver Plaque at the 1985 Chicago International Film Festival, it also received a very harsh review in The Globe and Mail.
+Although Passion won a Silver Plaque at the 1985 Chicago International Film Festival, it also received a very harsh review in The Globe and Mail.
 The negative criticism of Passion and the personal rejection felt by Rozema compelled her to make Mermaids with its strong anti-authority motif "which examines the merciless negative judgments of the Toronto elitist high art milieu".

-Rozema began writing Mermaids while working as a third assistant director on David Cronenberg's film The Fly.
-The Mermaids script began with the creation of the lead character Polly.
-Rozema circulated the first draft to friends in the Toronto arts community, including actress and writer Ann-Marie MacDonald who was later cast in the film as the character Mary Joseph.
+Rozema started writing I've Heard the Mermaids Singing while working as third assistant director for The Fly.
+She showed the first draft to her friends, including Ann-Marie MacDonald.
+While writing the screenplay she received two grants from the Canada Council and Ontario Arts Council worth $48,000.
 Through the writing process, the film's working title changed from Polly to Polly's Progress to Polly's Interior Mind.
 When the script was submitted for grant funding in June 1986, the title was Oh, the Things I've Seen.

-The final version of the film's title is taken from the poem The Love Song of J. Alfred Prufrock by T. S. Eliot.
+The film's title is taken from the poem The Love Song of J. Alfred Prufrock, Rozema's favorite poem by T. S. Eliot.
 It was the second film playing on the film festival circuit in 1987 that had a title taken from the same Eliot poem, following Eat the Peach (1986).

-Mermaids was originally conceived as an hour-long television film, but it timed out at 65 minutes.
+Rozema initially planned on making the film for television, but the script was 65 minutes long.
 Rather than cut the script, Rozema was advised by Debbie Nightingale from the then-new Ontario Film Development Corporation to expand the script by at least 15 minutes so it could be eligible for OFDC feature film funds.